Using Go (Golang)

 Managing Project-Level Go Versions with .servbay.config

-file placed in your project’s root directory.
+file placed in your project root.

-How It Works:
+How it Works:

-When you use ServBay’s integrated Terminal to cd
+When you use ServBay’s integrated terminal to cd

-into a directory containing a .servbay.config
+into a folder containing .servbay.config

-command points to the specified version.
+command points to the desired version.

-Configuration File Format:
+Config File Format:

 .servbay.config